 John was named one of the “Leaders in the Law” for 2014 by Michigan Lawyers Weekly.
 He was named to DBusiness magazine’s 2022 lists of Top Lawyers, a list that draws nominations from over 21,000 attorneys.

-John is a member of the American Bar Association, Detroit Bar Association, Oakland County Bar Association, the State Bar of Michigan, as well as the Federal Bar Association and the Rochester Chamber of Commerce.
-He also is admitted to practice in the United States Court of Appeals for the Sixth Circuit and the United States District Court for the Eastern and Western District of Michigan.
+John is a member of the American Bar Association, Detroit Bar Association, Oakland County Bar Association, the State Bar of Michigan, the Federal Bar Association as well as the Rochester Chamber of Commerce, and the USDC Local Rules Advisory Committee.
+He is also admitted to practice in the United States Court of Appeals for the Sixth Circuit and the United States District Court for the Eastern and Western District of Michigan.

 John is an arbitrator in the American Arbitration Association.